rcghpge/lnos/docs/networkconfigs.md

     --ask
 ```

-## 4. Verify internet
+## 4. Check Internet Connection

 ```bash
 ping -c 3 archlinux.org
 ```

-## 5. If no NIC shows up

-That usually means:

-Missing driver module in `mkinitcpio.conf` or packages list (e.g. `r8168`, `iwlwifi)`.

-Sometimes needs firmware (`linux-firmware` should cover most cases — can add it in `packages.x86_64`/`packages.aarch64`).
+## 5.Network Card and Recommendations

+If your system does not detect a network card (NIC), the most common reasons are:

+- Missing driver – The kernel may not include the correct driver for your hardware (e.g., Realtek r8168, Intel Wi-Fi iwlwifi).

+- Missing firmware – Some devices require additional firmware files.
+The linux-firmware package covers most cases.

+  - For custom builds, ensure linux-firmware is listed under packages.x86_64 or packages.aarch64.

+Recommendation:

+- Verify that your NIC is listed with ip link.

+- If no device appears, install or enable the appropriate driver and confirm linux-firmware is available.

 ## 6. LnOS @ UTA

-If all else fails for UTA students I recommend checking UTA OIT WiFi guidelines to connect to WiFi internet: https://oit.uta.edu/services/wireless-network/
+If all else fails for UTA students we recommend contacting the club or checking UTA OIT WiFi guidelines to connect to WiFi internet: https://oit.uta.edu/services/wireless-network/

 ---